 Implementing “Green-coding principles”

-At the application level, the banking group is beginning to apply green coding, a practice that minimizes the compute energy consumption of software.
-“We are optimizing and analyzing the source code of our applications to run more energy efficiently in terms of CPU cycles and memory utilization,” the representative explained.
+At the application level, the banking group is now applying green coding, a practice that minimizes compute energy consumption.
+Green coding enables them to optimize and analyze application source code to run more energy-efficient CPU cycles and memory utilization.

 “We’ll be introducing quality gates for software and development and testing stages to ensure that any new code is as efficient as possible.”
-This includes writing code in the most efficient languages for each use case, a process that will be phased in over time.
-Dynatrace is a key enabler of the banking group’s approach to compare a baseline CO2 measurement of their application code before and after each change.
+This includes writing code in the most efficient languages for each use case.
+Dynatrace is a key enabler of the group’s approach to compare a baseline CO2 measurement of their application code before and after each change.

 The organization’s proof of concept, a single application programming interface (API), yielded a reduction of around 2 tons of CO2 per year.
 This promises to yield significant savings when applied to all their applications.